nag9s/hbase/hbase-architecture/region-servers.md

 ![](/assets/import.png)

-RegionServers are typically collocated with HDFS DataNodes \(figure 3.7\) on the

-same physical hardware, although that’s not a requirement.
-The only requirement is

-that RegionServers should be able to access HDFS.
+RegionServers are typically collocated with HDFS DataNodes  on the same physical hardware, although that’s not a requirement.
+The only requirement is that RegionServers should be able to access HDFS.
 They’re essentially clients and